Ericsson/dataplanebook/src/glossary.rst

       Critical section (also known as *critical region*) is a section of the program which cannot be executed by more than one thread in parallel.
 This may be achieved by means of a lock.

+   Data link layer
+      The data link layer is another name for :term:`layer 2` in the :term:`OSI model`.
+A related term is the :term:`link layer` of the Internet :term:`protocol suite <Network protocol suite>`

    Domain logic
       Domain logic, also known as business logic, is the part of a